 Other spooky locations include The Chicken Box.
 Rumors say that it was a prohibition-era speakeasy and is now the home of several bootlegging Nantucket ghosts.
 Other haunting attractions include The Unitarian Church, where an old minister roams the bell tower, and a few other old hotels rumored to have ghostly guests.

 Nantucket Ghost Books

-If you can’t get enough of Nantucket’s haunted history, consider picking up one of the books on the subject.
+If you can’t get enough of Nantucket ghosts and haunted history, consider picking up one of the books on the subject.
 These include Nantucket Hauntings, The Ghosts of Nantucket, and Haunted Nantucket Island.
-Lastly, you can also find many spooky works of fiction featuring the Grey Lady of the Sea.
+You can also continue on to read more tales of haunted Cape Cod.

 This Post Has One Comment

 Pingback: What To Do in Nantucket | An Insider's Guide - Juliette Hohnen